 Impacts of alien species

 Invasive alien species have had a destructive effect on wildlife worldwide, particularly birds and other fauna on islands which have not evolved effective natural defences against mammalian ground predators (Courchamp et al. 2003).
-The most widespread alien species with the greatest impacts on seabirds tend to be predators, but herbivores and plants can cause habitat deterioration, and introduced pathogens and insect vectors can become serious problems for animal health (Courchamp et al. 2003; Frenot et al. 2005).
+The most widespread alien species with the greatest impacts on seabirds tend to be predators, but invasive herbivores and plants can cause habitat deterioration, and introduced pathogens and insect vectors can become serious problems for animal health (Courchamp et al. 2003; Frenot et al. 2005).
 Of the mammalian predators, the most common threats to albatrosses and large petrels at breeding sites are feral cats Felis catus, brown rats Rattus norvegicus and black rats Rattus rattus (Table 2).